dianejchang/Cookie-Cazimi/README.md

 - Fruit, Nut, and Filling Add-In options will be available regardless of PBF.
 - A known 2024 Best Seller will be at every market day to boost sales and mitigate possible underselling options.
 # Updates
-This repository will be updated with 2025 sales data to assess how the 2025 strategy performs based on 2024 insights.
+This repository will be updated with 2025 sales data to assess how the upcoming strategy performs based on the 2024 insights.
 # About Me
 My name is Diane Chang and I am a data analyst with 9+ years experience transforming data into actionable insights.